channelaccess/ca/Readme.md

 |EPICS_CA_SERVER_PORT|Channel access server port|
 |EPICS_CA_MAX_ARRAY_BYTES|Maximum size in bytes of an array/waveform - see note below!|

 _Note:_ In contrast to other Channel Access libraries EPICS_CA_MAX_ARRAY_BYTES is set to unlimited by default.
-Therefore usually there is no reason to set this property.
+Usually there is no reason to set this property.
+Memory is dynamically acquired as needed.

 The context need to be closed at the end of the application via: